Skip to content

 module_json_file_name = f"{module_table_id}.json"

-module_json_file_path = os.path.join(
+module_json_file_path = self._get_module_model_cache_path(module_json_file_name)

-if os.path.exists(module_json_file_path):
+if module_json_file_path and os.path.exists(module_json_file_path):

 try: